KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f
 ```

 Recall now The Cascade Effect, and how it states that changing one small number in the data before performing the mathematical computations creates a vastly different outcome.
 Since Bob is continually including new guesses at the nonce with each computation of a block hash, each block-hash attempt will produce a widely different sequence of numbers.
 Miners on the Bitcoin network know when a miner, such as Bob, solves the puzzle; by observing the clues that were provided earlier.
 Recall that the last time a miner successfully added data to the blockchain, they provided these clues in their block header.
-One of the clues from the previous block header can look like this:
+One of the clues can look like this:

 ```bash
 "difficulty" : 1.00000000